 Trust really is a high-value commodity when you’re a startup, and it can be the thing that makes a difference to whether you succeed or not.

-When you’re choosing an accountant you want to find someone who understands your type of startup, as well as someone who will also be able to meet your specific business needs.
+When you’re choosing a small business accountant you want to find someone who understands your type of startup, as well as someone who will also be able to meet your specific business needs.

 If, for example, you’re a tech startup, you should be looking for the kind of professional accounting support that has experience in this sector.